atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ft
 i ■ ' ’
 11^8, ..
-eyes .cast: down : he could only articulate — “My father!” r
+eyes .cast: down : he could only articulate — “My father!" r
-'“My child! my fon!” replied, thfe
+'“My child! my fon!" replied, thfe
 I good old ' man, advancing to him, and' i Soiding his arms about him — “if what II O ' ■ ij you have wrote to me is the truth,